About The Islands of Tahiti

 - Inspired by "Ancient Tahiti," by Teuira Henry -

-Imagine a constellation of islands floating on the endless expanse of a deep blue ocean---"Te Moana Nui a Hiva"...
+Imagine a constellation of islands floating on the endless expanse of a deep blue ocean—"Te Moana Nui"...
 Islands that have been a sanctuary for travelers throughout time, from ancient explorers and Western navigators to today's wanderers seeking beauty, serenity, authenticity and adventure.

 These islands are a treasure trove of breathtaking landscapes, vibrant culture, and timeless inspiration.
-They've stirred the souls of artists, writers, and adventurers and continue to enchant everyone who steps ashore.
+They have stirred the souls of artists, writers, and adventurers and continue to enchant everyone who steps ashore.

 Feel the kiss of the ocean breeze on your skin, the golden warmth of sun-soaked sands beneath your feet, and the delicate fragrance of the iconic "tiare Tahiti" flower wafting through the air.